alecmaly/blog/_posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow.md

 ---
 layout: post
-title: M365 Internal Phish | Abusing SharePoint and OneDrive API with Power Apps and Power Automate
+title: M365 Internal Phish | Abusing SharePoint and OneDrive APIs with Power Apps and Power Automate
 description: >-
     An internal phishing POC leveraging Microsoft 365 citizen development tools (Power Platform).
-Subtly gain access to a target user's OneDrive / SharePoint sites they own.
+Phish for access to a target user's OneDrive and all SharePoint sites they own.
 A YouTube video of the POC v1 can be found here: https://youtu.be/xXqFhN4wyGY
 tags: Microsoft PowerApps Power-Automate SharePoint OneDrive Phishing M365 POC Cloud Hacking Privilege-Escalation
 toc: true
 published: true